How Many Google Searches Are There Per Day? (March 2025)

 Number of Google Searches Over Time

-However, the actual figure is a bit lower.
-According to SimilarWeb data, Google generated 84.31 billion visits in July 2024, including 3.244 billion unique visitors.
+According to Semrush data, Google received 139.9 billion visits in February 2025, including 6.4 billion unique visitors.

 Some countries, such as China, have banned Google for its citizens.
-With over 1 billion internet users, China’s lack of access is why Google’s estimated user count is lower based on SimilarWeb data compared to total internet user estimates.
+With over 1 billion internet users, China’s lack of access is why Google’s estimated user count is lower compared to total internet user estimates.

 Other countries, such as Iran (73.14 million internet users) and Syria (6.25 million internet users), have also banned Google.